mekza/algoliasearch-client-readme-generator/include/templates/README.md

 </script>
 ```

-You can mix rate limits and secured API keys setting an extra `user_token` attribute both at API key generation-time and query-time.
-When set, a uniq user will be identified by her `IP + user_token` instead of only her `IP`.
-It allows you to restrict a single user to perform maximum `N` API calls per hour, even if she share her `IP` with another user.
+You can mix rate limits and secured API keys by setting an extra `user_token` attribute both at API key generation time and query time.
+When set, a unique user will be identified by her `IP + user_token` instead of only by her `IP`.
+This allows you to restrict a single user to performing a maximum of `N` API calls per hour, even if she shares her `IP` with another user.

 <%= snippet("generate_secured_api_key_user_token") if !csharp? && !objc? %>